magnus-lycka/gocddash/README.md

 ## Deployment

-Gocd-dashoboard can be deployed with uWSGI, e.g. behind nginx.
+Gocddash can be deployed with uWSGI, e.g. behind nginx.

 To try out that thing work with uWSGI, you can initially run it like this: